US allows more baby formula imports to fight shortage

 After getting the FDA’s OK, Abbott said it will take eight to ten weeks before new products begin arriving in stores.
 The company didn’t set a timeline to restart manufacturing.

-Getting imports into the U.S. supply chain could take several months, according to administration officials.
-Even before the latest change FDA officials said imports of baby formula are already up more than 300% from last year.
+Getting imports into the U.S. supply chain will also take several weeks, according to administration officials.
+Products from Australia, New Zealand and the U.K. are expected to meet the standards needed for importation.

+But regulators said national industry data shows most U.S. stores, on average, still have 80% of their formula inventory in stock.
+They suggested some of the empty shelves seen in recent days may be due to panic buying by parents.

 Monday's announcement was previewed last week by the White House, which has been leaning on the FDA and formula makers to quickly find ways to alleviate the shortage.
 Outrage over the issue has quickly snowballed and handed Republicans a fresh talking point to use against President Biden ahead of November elections.